VJ-144/Ising-Model/README.txt

 To run this ising simulation we must require conditions that the correct directories are created for output data to be stored.
 The simulation is run for 10100 sweeps and the first 100 are discarded to allow the system to reach equilibrium.

+!The visualisation of the system only starts after 100 sweeps!

 The simulation conditions are as follows:

-1 -- There are directories /Data/Glauber/ and /Data/Kawasaki/ in the same directories as the run.isling.simation.py,
+1 -- There are directories /Data/Glauber/ and /Data/Kawasaki/ in the same directories as the run.isling.simulation.py,
      PlotObservables.py and IsingModel_Functions.py files.

      This is nessesary as data is stored to the files in these directories every 10 sweeps when sweeps>100.